YejLL/Born2beroot/README.md

 update wp_options set option_value='http://(current ip address)' where option_id<3;
 ```

-now, you can see the ip address was changed
+now, you can see the ip address was successfully changed
 ```
 select * from wp_options where option_id<3;
 ```